epfl-lts2/pygsp/CONTRIBUTING.rst

 =======
 >>>>>>> merge all the extra requirements in a single dev requirement

+The ``dev`` "extras requirement" ensures that dependencies required for development (to run the test suite and build the documentation) are installed.
+Only `graph-tool <https://graph-tool.skewed.de>`_ will be missing: install it manually as it cannot be installed by pip.

 You can improve or add functionality in the ``pygsp`` folder, along with corresponding unit tests in ``pygsp/tests/test_*.py`` (with reasonable coverage) and documentation in ``doc/reference/*.rst``.
 If you have a nice